-Simpson must have changed the property name to "Glen Elborn" because before the Second World War, there existed a Mountain District Garden Competition, and the property won the "best garden in the mountain district" for three years in 1936, 1937 and 1938.
+Simpson must have changed the property name to "Glen Elborn" (after his middle name) because before the Second World War, there existed a Mountain District Garden Competition, and the property won the "best garden in the mountain district" for three years in 1936, 1937 and 1938.
 It was well known for its three hectares of botanic gardens and two kilometres of pathways.